-What this means for us We must be able to clearly and readily show that all Arriva Group businesses, and all our third-party suppliers or information and data services, abide by data protection laws.

-Those who work with Arriva partners must be clear that any personal data gathered on our behalf is being processed correctly and has an identifiable Arriva 'owner'.
+- We can clearly and readily show that all Arriva Group businesses, and all our third-party suppliers or information and data services, abide by data protection laws. - Our partners are clear that any personal data gathered on our behalf is being processed correctly and has an identifiable Arriva 'owner'.